canjs/canjs/construct/construct.md

 ## Introspection

-Constructor functions are anonymus, meaning that they don't carry any naming or namespace information.
+Constructor functions are anonymous, meaning that they don't carry any naming or namespace information.
 You can however pass a namespace string when defining a can.Construct which will make the constructor function available globally in that namespace and also set the [can.Construct.static.shortName], [can.Construct.static.fullName] and [can.Construct.static.namespace]